People facing a divorce or legal separation often ask the question: “Should I keep the house in a divorce in Arizona?”

 You will also want to consider whether the house is too expensive for you to keep.
 Most couples can afford much more of a house payment than either parent on their own could afford.
 Finances may, therefore, dictate who keeps the house in a divorce in Arizona.

 If you have questions about if you should keep the house in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.